Threat Modeling

 • Data from your own database

-In simple terms, any cyber attack can be classified among STRIDE.
-It is defined as:
+In simple terms, any cyber attack can be classified among STRIDE:

 • Spoofing